Arts and Cultural Districts

-State agency partners in this program are the Economic Development Department’s MainStreet Program, the Department of Cultural Affairs divisions of New Mexico Arts and Historic Preservation, and the Department of Tourism’s Scenic Byways Program.
-Other partners are the Museum of New Mexico Foundation’s New Mexico Creates Program and the McCune Foundation.
+State agency partners in this program are the Economic Development Department's MainStreet Program, the Department of Cultural Affairs divisions of New Mexico Arts and Historic Preservation.
+Other partners are the McCune Foundation and the New Mexico Resiliency Alliance.
 The New Mexico Arts Commission authorizes new Arts and Cultural Districts while MainStreet administers the program.

 State-authorized Arts and Cultural Districts receive incentives such as assistance with developing cultural plans and enhanced historic tax credits for the rehabilitation of historic structures within the district.
 Each of the partners offers specialized assistance to the districts as well.

 In 2008, the first two pilot districts were authorized: Las Vegas and Silver City.
 As of 2016 there are seven arts and cultural districts and one arts and cultural compound.
 They are Las Vegas, Silver City Downtown Albuquerque, Artesia, Gallup, Los Alamos, Raton, and Mora (compound).